vinhowe/cs224-labs/myxxd/myxxd.md

 # Where to start?

-  1. Read all of the write up and play with `xxd` and I/O redirection as you read about it.
+  1. Read all of the writeup.
+  2. Play with `xxd` and I/O redirection as you read about them in the writeup.
-  2. Study the starter code in [myxxd.c](myxxd.c) and correlate it with the writeup.
+  3. Study the starter code in [myxxd.c](myxxd.c) and correlate it with the writeup.
-  3. Write a few simple test inputs to drive development (start small).
+  4. Write a few simple test inputs to drive development (start small).
-  4. Implement `void printDataAsHex(unsigned char* data, size_t size)` and test it.
+  5. Implement `void printDataAsHex(unsigned char* data, size_t size)` and test it.
-  5. Implement `void printDataAsChars(unsigned char* data, size_t size)` and test it.
+  6. Implement `void printDataAsChars(unsigned char* data, size_t size)` and test it.
-  6. Test a few bigger inputs and use diff to compare the output.
+  7. Test a few bigger inputs and use diff to compare the output.
-  7. Follow the pattern in `readAndPrintInputAsHex` to implement `void readAndPrintInputAsBits(FILE* input)`.
+  8. Follow the pattern in `readAndPrintInputAsHex` to implement `void readAndPrintInputAsBits(FILE* input)`.

 # Submission